Sefton Track/Waimoku Track Loop

 Time: 2 to 3 hr

-This short but challenging track can be linked with the Waimoku Track to make a loop that returns to Lucy’s Gully.
+The short but challenging Sefton Track can be linked with the Waimoku Track to make a loop that returns to Lucy’s Gully.
 The Sefton Track begins by the carpark where it crosses an unbridged stream then winds steeply uphill for 2 km before meeting with the Waimoku Track junction.
 Turn left and head downhill to return to the car park.
 The stream crossing can become impassable after heavy rain.

 From New Plymouth, follow Devon Street West south, continuing on coastal SH45, 5 km past Oakura.
 Turn off at the signposted access road.